-Erin Sricharoon, Events and Communications Coordinator, is responsible for supporting Maternal Mental Health NOW’s events and external communications.
+Erin Sricharoon, Storytelling Coordinator, is responsible for identifying, supporting, capturing and sharing the stories of Los Angeles-based individuals who have lived experience with depression, anxiety, trauma, loss and/or other hardship during the perinatal period in an effort to reduce stigma associated with perinatal mental health disorders.
 Her journey to motherhood includes miscarriage and postpartum depression, which deepens her personal commitment to the work of the organization.
 Prior to joining Maternal Mental Health NOW she led workforce development efforts for community health centers throughout Los Angeles County.
 Erin is a former middle school and high school English teacher.
 She holds a B.A. in Psychology & Child Development from California State University, San Bernardino.